 When gathering tokens are Refined they become a single unit of their main resource as well as one unit of a secondary resource that may change from node to node.
 Each level of Exploitation increases the output by one of each kind of resource, but each level counts separately towards the limit of Exploitation that the land can take.

-Mining tokens will always become one unit of metal, such as soft or hard iron, and may also contain a unit of salt or coal.
+Mining tokens will always become one unit of Iron, and may also contain a unit of Salt or Coal.

-Hunting tokens will always become one unit of Leather, and may also have Meat or Wool.
+Hunting tokens will always become one unit of Scrap or Heavy Leather, and may also have Meat.

-Forestry tokens will always become one unit of Wood, and may also include Vegetables or Hemp.
+Forestry tokens will always become one unit of Wood, and may also include Vegetables.

-Normal Common and Uncommon nodes always have 10 tokens each.
+Normal Common and Uncommon nodes usually have 10 tokens each, meaning up to 10 characters may Gather from them.
 Rare nodes and trial nodes may have a different number.
+This number may be adjusted up or down for IG or OOG reasons.

 Tools are the primary way that Gatherers can best exploit their gathering tokens, gaining more resources from the same amount of work.
 For each Refining task submitted, the gatherer may submit Tools with their gathering tokens and note how many uses of the tools they would like to use to exploit their tokens for more resources.
 Each level of exploitation that the gatherer applies to a gathering token increases its output by one of each kind of resource.